kreauniv/comp308/source/control.rst

         call

     What do you think the above program does?
 Now, does it actually do what you think it does?
 Why not try it out and see for yourself?
+Pay close attention to the operations being done by the :rkt:`yield` and :rkt:`resume` blocks.

 If the previous exercise looks like "generator" code in Python, that is no coincidence.
 It is somewhat equivalent to the following python generator code.